OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-03-03-natural-escapes.md

 Interestingly, 74.1% of households in rural locations are occupied in contrast to 61.2% in urban areas, and the average age of those residents are 8 years older (at 45) than our urban counterparts (at 37).
 So as some leave for the city, they may one day return to settle down later in life.
 [Read more](http://www.ons.gov.uk/ons/dcp171776_337939.pdf) about the different demographics in rural and urban areas at the [Office for National Statistics](http://www.ons.gov.uk/ons/index.html).

 Our photography entrants vividly capture the charm of the countryside and what an address in rural Britain means to them.
 From tranquil meadows, to willow trees and a rustic barn, the addresses captured sits in harmony with its quiet surroundings, representing an address that extends beyond a building of habitation.

 **The nominees are...**

+<iframe src="https://www.flickr.com/photos/129754713@N03/16516349020/in/set-72157651135740181/player/" width="640" height="455" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 We would like to say a special thank you to  our shortlist nominees, Ellis O'Connor, Isobelle Whitley, Alison Soye, Catherine Green and Chris Hathway for their imaginative photography offering a unique insight into addresses that celebrate our natural surroundings.

 **and congratulations to the finalist...**

+<%= image_tag("blog/2015-03-03-natural-escapes-picture-1.jpg", alt: "(C) Jamie Fawcett") %>

 Jamie Fawcett for his dramatic ‘House in Wales’ photograph, capturing the beautiful sparsity and surroundings of Wales’ famous countryside.

-<iframe src="https://www.flickr.com/photos/129754713@N03/16083798493/player/" width="640" height="455" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Jamie will be in the running for the final prize of £500 photography vouchers, to be announced on Friday 6th March!
 Good luck!

-**Shortlisted photos**

-<iframe src="https://www.flickr.com/photos/129754713@N03/16516349020/in/set-72157651135740181/player/" width="640" height="455" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 **Submit an address**